Composition B

-Post-World War II German DM41 fragmentation hand grenade filled with Composition B. This example has been dissected to reveal the steel fragmentation sleeve and yellow explosive charge.
+This post-World War II German DM41 fragmentation hand grenade has been dissected to reveal the steel fragmentation sleeve and yellow Composition B explosive charge.

 Composition B (Comp B), also known as Hexotol and Hexolite (among others), is a high explosive consisting of castable mixtures of RDX and TNT.
 It is used as the main explosive filling in artillery projectiles, rockets, land mines, hand grenades, and various other munitions.
 It was also used for the explosive lenses in the first implosion-type nuclear weapons developed by the United Kingdom and United States.

 The standard proportions of ingredients (by weight) are 59.5% RDX (detonation velocity of 8,750 m/s) and 39.5% TNT (detonation velocity of 6,900 m/s), phlegmatized with 1% paraffin wax.
 Most commonly it is described as 60/40 RDX/TNT with 1% wax added.